-I am Haoting Zhang, a PhD student under the 2020 Cohort of the HDR UK-Turing Wellcome PhD Programme in Health Data Science, currently based at ML@CL, Department of Computer Science and Technology, University of Cambridge.
-I am supervised by Carl Henrik Ek, Marta Milo and Magnus Rattray.
-Previously, I attended the University of Oxford for my undergraduate study in Mathematics and Statistics, before studying for a Master's degree in Machine Learning at UCL.
+Previously, I completed my PhD as part of the 2020 cohort of the HDR UK–Turing Wellcome PhD Programme in Health Data Science, based at ML@CL in the Department of Computer Science and Technology, University of Cambridge.
+I was supervised by Carl Henrik Ek, Marta Milo, and Magnus Rattray.
+Prior to that, I studied Mathematics and Statistics as an undergraduate at St Hilda's College, University of Oxford, followed by a Master’s degree in Machine Learning at UCL.

 • Zhang, H., Ek, C. H., Rattray, M., & Milo, M. (2023).
 SynBa: Improved estimation of drug combination synergies with uncertainty quantification.
 Bioinformatics, 39(Supplement_1), i121-i130.